Arboreta/arboreta-core/README.md

 # Near Future:

+* standard input handling and better evaluation, in a new thread
 * figure out how to interface with sbcl in such a way conditions can be displayed graphically
 * general interface primitives -- menus, items, ect.
 * parsing .xresources for font and colors